voschezang/coding-handbook/goals-planning-strategy.md

 #### OKR Model

+> When I go forwards you go backwards - and somewhere we will meet.

 OKRs separate qualitative motivational goals from tangible goals.
 OKRs can be defined per product and target market, but also on an individual level.